Troubleshooting

 // ✗ Wrong — triggers redirect, causes CORS errorfetch(url, { method: 'POST', headers: { 'Content-Type': 'application/x-www-form-urlencoded' }, body: JSON.stringify(data)});

-// ✓ Correct — returns JSON, no redirectfetch(url, { method: 'POST', headers: { 'Content-Type': 'application/json' }, body: JSON.stringify(data)});If you’re using the HTML form action attribute directly (not JavaScript), x-www-form-urlencoded is fine — the browser handles the redirect naturally.
+// ✓ Correct — returns JSON, no redirectfetch(url, { method: 'POST', headers: { 'Content-Type': 'application/json' }, body: JSON.stringify(data)});If you’re using the HTML form action attribute directly (not JavaScript), x-www-form-urlencoded is fine.
+The browser handles the redirect naturally.

 Form works locally but not on my hosted domain